yonatanref007/blockchain/README.md

 ```
 4.**Access the Platform:**

-Open your browser and navigate to http://localhost:3000 (/3002).
+Open your browser and navigate to http localhost route the code is on (https if secured).

 You should now see CrypVideo running locally.
 Use your MetaMask wallet to interact with the tipping features and test various functionalities.